Privacy notice for surveys and information gathering

-Planning and Regulatory is a service of Forest Heath and St Edmundsbury councils, working together as West Suffolk.
+Planning and Regulatory is a service of West Suffolk Council.
 This privacy notice explains how we use any personal information we ask you for when completing this survey to be included in information updates on the specified subject.

 What information do you collect about me?